TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 Having it set to 0 or below disables partial update mode and makes lists update fully.
 In partial update mode you can only update existing data.
 If your new data is too long and goes out of bounds of what is already set for the mesh, the operation will fail.
 **If you accidentally enabled it and want to disable it, set it to 0, not 1!**
-That is because while both update list from the start, when you have it at 1, partial update mode is enabled and you can't resize the data.
+That is because while both update list from the start, when you have it at 1, partial update mode is enabled and you cannot resize the data.
 If you try to upload more it will fail.
 If you try to upload less, the end will remain unchanged.

 **This is one of 2 properties that is not inherited.** This is done for performance reasons and to reduce chances of misuse.

-**If you need to update data fully, don't use partial update mode at offset 1 to "save memory".
+**If you need to update data fully, do not use partial update mode at offset 1 to "save memory".
 It only makes things worse.** Only use it when you need to update only relatively a small section of data.

 Default for mesh is 0.